kworam/ProcScript/README.md

 		}
 	}

-then put the _catch and _finally in an inner, non-loop Proc and call it from the outer loop Proc.
+then put the _catch and _finally in a non-loop Proc and call it from the loop Proc.

 Adapter Procs
 ---------------------------------------------------

-An Adapter Proc turns a blocking function into a ProcScript Proc.
+An Adapter Proc turns a blocking function into a Proc.
 Writing an Adapter Proc is simple:
-just set the `adapter` property in the proc config and make the blocking function's success and failure callbacks call `PS.procSucceeded` or `PS.procFailed` as appropriate.
+just set the `adapter` property in the proc config and make the blocking function call `PS.procSucceeded` or `PS.procFailed` as appropriate.

 Here is an example from the ProcScript demo app: